 In Table 13.2.5t, reflective insulation has been given a new definition.
-AS 4200.1 describes reflective insulation with an emissivity of $\leq 0.05$ , whereas Table 13.2.5t redefines this as $\leq 0.1$ .
+AS 4200.1 describes reflective insulation with an emissivity of <0.05, whereas Table 13.2.5t redefines this as <0.1.
 Additionally, the term "reflective airspace" could be more accurately described as an air-space bound by reflective surfaces since air itself cannot be reflective.
-As discussed in the Effects of ventilation section, if the air-space is ventilated, there will be no contribution to thermal performance.
+As discussed in the Effects of ventilation section, if the air-space is well-ventilated, there will be no contribution to thermal performance.
 To improve the clarity of this section and better describe its intent, it would be more appropriate to state: "Install reflective insulation between the outside of the studs and inside of the battens to create a minimum 20 mm unventilated air-space bound by at least one reflective surface between the frame and cladding."

-Summary of the thermal break and thermal bridging mitigation provisions for walls
+Summary of analysis of the thermal break and thermal bridging mitigation provisions for walls

-- A wall with a primary metal frame (metal studs) and a secondary metal frame (metal battens) must comply with the thermal break provisions of 13.2.5(5) - A thermal break with an in-situ R-Value of 0.2 must be used in conjunction with any thermal bridging mitigation provision. - If choosing the continuous R0.3 insulation strategy, it is possible to substitute it with R0.5 continuous insulation to satisfy both the R0.2 thermal break and the R0.3 continuous insulation thermal bridging mitigation provision. - The plus R0.5 method should never be used on a lightweight clad wall that does not have secondary framing members such as battens, as it is ineffective.
+- A wall with a primary metal frame (metal studs) and a secondary metal frame (metal battens) must comply with the thermal break provisions of Extracts from 13.2.513.2.5 (5). - A thermal break with an in-situ R-Value of 0.2 should be used in conjunction with any thermal bridging mitigation provision. - If choosing the continuous R0.3 thermal bridging mitigation strategy, it is possible to substitute it with R0.5 continuous insulation to satisfy both the R0.2 thermal break and the R0.3 continuous insulation thermal bridging mitigation provision. - The Plus R0.5 in-frame thermal bridging mitigation strategy should never be used on a lightweight clad wall that does not have secondary framing members such as battens, as it is ineffective.